A-Nama/HMO/README.md

 2. The input is sent to Gemini AI to transcribe (if audio) and structure the content.
 3. A 10-slide pitch deck is generated.
 4. The content is formatted into a PDF.
-5. The PDF is uploaded to Supabase.
+5. The PPT is uploaded to Supabase.
 6. A public link is returned, and metadata is stored.

 ## Scalability and Future Scope

 - Multiple pitch deck templates based on context and tone
 - Google login and user authentication
-- Dashboard for accessing past pitch decks
 - Slide editing before PDF generation
 - Richer frontend for mobile and web platforms